-Here, $B(x,r)=\{y\in X:\ \rho(x,y)<r\}$ is the metric ball of radius $r$, centered at $x$.
-Since we are working with a bounded metric space, this means that \eqref{ahlfors} is required to hold for $0\le r\le \mbox{diam}(X)$.
-This special assumption could be removed by assuming that the potential kernel $K$ below has exponential decay, analog to that of the Bessel kernels in $\RR^n$.
+In this article we are interested in local properties and we frequently will assume that $\mbox{diam}(X)<+\infty$. \rm In this case, (\ref{ahlfors}) is only required to hold for $0\le r\le \mbox{diam}(X)$.
+This special assumption could be removed by assuming that the potential kernel $K$ below has exponential decay, analogous to that of the Bessel kernels in $\RR^n$.

 Given $0<s<1$, define the kernel $K:X\times X\to[0,\infty]$,